Gesamtmetall in English

 Our industry – Facts and Figures

 The German M+E industry is Germany’s key industrial sector.
-It generates a turnover of more than a trillion euros a year in more than 24,000 companies with a total of over 3.7 million employees.
+It generates a turnover of more than a trillion euros a year in more than 24,000 companies with a total of almost 3.9 million employees.

 The companies generate most of this turnover by manufacturing capital goods.
 Two thirds of products and services are exported.
 The M+E industry is largely made up of small and medium-sized enterprises.
 Over two thirds of the companies employ fewer than 100 staff; only two percent have a workforce of over 1000.
 The largest M+E sectors are mechanical engineering, the automotive industry, electrical engineering, metal-working and the precision mechanics/optics/clocks sector.